Nikitha694/ai-voice-wallet/README.md

 - 🎙️ **Voice Input:** Add expenses just by speaking (e.g., “Add 300 rupees for food”)
 - 🤖 **AI-Powered Understanding:** Detects amount, purpose, and category automatically
 - 📊 **Expense Analytics:** Visualize your spending with clean graphs and summaries
-- 💡 **Smart Insights:** Get suggestions based on your spending patterns
 - 🕹️ **Interactive UI:** Simple, intuitive, and user-friendly design
 - 📱 **Responsive Design:** Works perfectly on mobile and desktop
 - 🌙 **Modern Interface:** Built with React + Tailwind CSS for a sleek experience